-Millions of Americans take dietary supplements on a daily basis, whether they are in the form of vitamins or something like nootropic.
+Millions of Americans take dietary supplements on a daily basis, whether they are in the form of vitamins or something like a nootropic.
 With the industry’s rapid expansion in just a short amount of time, the question on everyone’s mind is, “What impact has this had on the economy, health, and other industries?”

 The answer to this question is surprisingly beneficial.
 Here’s what America’s use of supplements has affected.